J-tt/blog/_posts/2020-07-16-Twitter-Social-Engineering.md

 I have to admit, this casts doubt in my mind on the authenticity of the screenshots provided by Vice, which got shredded in the linked articles.
 The UI for the moderation tools also clash with Twitter's design philosophy slightly, but that could just be lack of polish on an internal tool.

-All in all, I'm left with many burning questions, sadly few of which I anticipate recieving a sound answer to.
+All in all, I'm left with many burning questions, sadly few of which I anticipate receiving a sound answer to.

 <hr />